 (she/her) My research looks at the potential siting of beaver dams or beaver dam analogs as a restoration strategy in the Scott River watershed in California.
 I also look at the implications of such projects on water storage and summer low flows under multiple climate change scenarios and evaluate the capabilities of restoration projects to offset climate impacts for humans and salmon in the region.
 I hope to apply what I learn about salmon restoration and climate resiliency in California to local projects in the greater Puget Sound area.

 Ashley Bagley, MMA 2019

-Ashley Bagley graduated from the University of Washington in 2019 with a Master’s of Marine Affairs and a Graduate Certificate in Climate Science.
+Ashley graduated from the University of Washington in 2019 with a Master’s of Marine Affairs and a Graduate Certificate in Climate Science.
 In graduate school, Ashley examined how engineered logjams can be used as a mitigation tool to create suitable freshwater salmon habitat in the face of a changing climate.
-Ashley is now a Washington Sea Grant Hershman Fellow with Long Live the Kings, a local non-profit focused on salmon and steelhead recovery throughout the Salish Sea.
+Ashley was a past Washington Sea Grant Hershman Fellow with Long Live the Kings, a local non-profit focused on salmon and steelhead recovery throughout the Salish Sea.

 Emily Casaretto, MMA 2019